Liftings of Nichols algebras of diagonal type II. All liftings are cocycle deformations

 \subsection{The algebras $\mtE$}

-To define $\widetilde{\mathcal{E}}_{\bq}(\bs\lambda)$, we follow \eqref{eqn:E(lambda)}, by deforming the corresponding defining relations of $\B_{\qb}$, as computed in Theorem \ref{thm:presentacion minima} from \cite{A-nichols} for each diagram in the classification of \cite{H-classif}.
+To define $\widetilde{\mathcal{E}}_{\bq}(\bs\lambda)$, we follow \eqref{eqn:E(lambda)}, by deforming the corresponding defining relations of $\B_{\qb}$, as computed in Theorem \ref{thm:presentacion minima} from \cite{A-nichols}, for each diagram in the classification of \cite{H-classif}.
 This is a case-by-case analysis of all Nichols algebras following the explicit list given in \cite{AA}.

-Namely, given a presentation of a given Nichols algebra $\B(V)$ in \cite{AA} by a set of relations $\Gc$, we keep only those relations which are not powers of Cartan root vectors (which is, in a generic way, a presentation of the distinguished pre-Nichols algebra $\widetilde{\B}(V)$ from \cite{A-distinguished}), we stratify this set $\widetilde{\Gc}$ and inductively deform each relation according to \eqref{eqn:E(lambda)}.
+Namely, given the presentation of a Nichols algebra $\B_{\qb}$ in \cite{AA} by a set of relations $\Gc$, we keep only those relations which are not powers of Cartan root vectors (which is, in a generic way, a presentation of the distinguished pre-Nichols algebra $\widetilde{\B}_{\qb}$, see Remark \ref{rem:distinguished}), we stratify this set $\widetilde{\Gc}$ and inductively deform each relation according to \eqref{eqn:E(lambda)}.

 \begin{rem} As a result, we reproduce here the (truncated, for our pourposes) presentation of each algebra $\B_{\qb}$.
 Moreover, each one of these presentations is preceded by the Dynkin diagram attached to $\qb$, and hence we also reproduce the list in \cite{H-classif}. \end{rem}